Skip to content Skip to footer

 This is your travel guide for Perpignan

-Start your exploration by visiting the iconic Le Castillet, a historic fortress that once guarded the entrance to the town.
-Today, it houses the Casa Pairal Museum, showcasing the rich history and culture of the region.
-Climb to the top for panoramic views of Perpignan and the surrounding area.
+Start your journey in Perpignan by visiting the iconic Le Castillet Fortress.
+This ancient monument served as a military structure and a prison.
+Today, it houses the Casa Pairal Museum, showcasing the history and culture of the region.
+Climb to the top for panoramic views of the city and the nearby mountains.

-3 : Explore Palais des Rois de Majorque [2 hrs]
+3 : Visit Palais des Rois de Majorque [1.5 hrs]

 Background Info